Dudemario/GroceryWebApp/README.md

 </br>

 ## About the Project
 As a group of incoming freshman, we realized that we would inevitably be faced with the daunting task of shopping for ourselves.
-To assist ourselves in this process, we created a web app that enables the user to search for a product and receive results of local grocery stores with the ability to filter by price.Users then have the ability to add products to a shopping list that displays the total cost.
+To assist ourselves in this process, we created a web app that enables the user to search for a product and receive results of local grocery stores with the ability to filter by price.
+Users then have the ability to add products to a shopping list that displays the total cost.
 There is also the ability to group by store on the shopping list page if desired.

 ### Built With